Oil prices jump as U.S. threatens sanctions against Venezuela

-Washington on Thursday signalled it could impose sanctions on Venezuela's crude exports as Caracas descends further into political and economic turmoil.
+Washington on Thursday signaled it could impose sanctions on Venezuela's crude exports as Caracas descends further into political and economic turmoil.

 International Brent crude oil futures were at $61.89 a barrel at 0246 GMT, 80 cents, or 1.3 percent, above their last close.